XKirby/en/skills_in_detail.md

 >   - Add *3 FP*{: .spirit-color } to the final Technique's effective cost.
 >   - Add a Grade of Success to the outcome of the Technique's Primary and/or Secondary Checks.
 >
->   You can select up to your dicepool in positive Traits, and up to your dicepool in negative Traits, as long as the *FP cost*{: .spirit-color } for the combined Traits doesn't exceed the effective cost.
+>   You can select up to your successes in positive Traits, as long as the *FP cost*{: .spirit-color } for the combined Traits doesn't exceed the effective cost.
 >
 >   Finally, you can add *Indirect*{: .positive-color }, *Ranged*{: .positive-color } and/or *Harmless*{: .negative-color } as bonus Traits for no additional cost; this is simply the nature of *Magic*{: .spirit-color }.
 >